GioFar81/euro-million-electron/README.md

    - The percentage of draws it has appeared in

 The statistics are based on real historical Euromillion draw data and are updated each time you start the application.

+### Theme Switching

+1. Click the hamburger menu icon in the top right corner of the application
+2. In the side menu that appears, find the "Theme" section
+3. Select your preferred theme:
+   - **Light Mode**: Bright theme with light backgrounds
+   - **Dark Mode**: Dark theme with reduced brightness for low-light environments
+   - **System Preference**: Automatically matches your system's theme settings
+4. The theme will be applied immediately and your preference will be saved for future sessions

 ## Building for Distribution